-2010C (2018-06-21), General Conditions - Services (Medium Complexity), apply to and form part of the Contract.
+2010C (2020-05-28), General Conditions - Services (Medium Complexity) apply to and form part of the Contract.

-6.4.
-Term of Contract
+6.4 Term of Contract

-6.4.1.
-Period of the Contract
+6.4.1 Period of the Contract

-The period of the Contract is from Contract start date for a two (2) year period.
+The period of the Contract is from date of Contract for a twenty-four (24) month period.

-6.4.2.
-Option to Extend the Contract
+6.4.2 Option to Extend the Contract

-The Contractor grants to Canada the irrevocable option to extend the term of the Contract by up to two (2) additional one (1) year periods under the same conditions.
+The Contractor grants to Canada the irrevocable option to extend the term of the Contract by up to two (2) additional twelve (12) month periods under the same conditions.
 The Contractor agrees that during the extended period of the Contract, it will be paid in accordance with the applicable provisions as set out in the Basis of Payment.

-Canada may exercise this option at any time by sending a written notice to the Contractor at least thirty (30) calendar days before the expiry date of the contract.
+Canada may exercise this option at any time by sending a written notice to the Contractor at least thirty (30) calendar days before the expiry date of the Contract.
 The option may only be exercised by the Contracting Authority, and will be evidenced for administrative purposes only, through a contract amendment.

-6.4.3.
-Delivery Points
+6.4.3 Delivery Points

-Delivery of the requirement will be made to delivery point specified at Annex A 3.3. of the Contract.
+Delivery of the requirement will be made to delivery point(s) specified at Annex "A" of the Contract.

-6.5.
-Authorities
+6.5 Authorities

-6.5.1.
-Contracting Authority
+6.5.1 Contracting Authority